shanehofstetter/rails-i18n-vscode/README.md

 ## Planned Features
 - [ ] add a setting which when enabled shows translations in all available locales on hover
 - [ ] go-to-definition does create key in yaml file if it does not already exist
+- [ ] copy dot-separated translation keys into clipboard from yaml file